RayyanZahid/RayyanZahid.github.io/_posts/2020-9-9-climate-crisis-presentation-ztkg.md

 ### Event Description

-In "Climate Crisis and its Solutions: Truth in Ten", Rayyan will answer three major questions about the climate crisis.
+In "Climate Crisis and its Solutions", Rayyan will answer three major questions about the climate crisis.
 - The science behind Climate Change
 - How the Climate Crisis is already affecting billions of people in 2020
 - Is there a case for optimism for the future?
 If yes, then what is it?